 Never had a problem with the Farrow and Ball.
 I normally use their primer to be honest, especially when painting over bare plaster.
 The paint just seems to sit better on it.
 Opacity is the biggest issue.
+I like the finish.

 I always give my customer an option to have it mixed in crown, Johnstone’s or Dulux, but always point out it may be slightly different shade.
 At the end of the day it’s their choice as they’re the ones paying.

-Soft colours you can sometimes get away with 2 coats, but bold colours 4 + which is shocking.
+Soft colours you can sometimes get away with 2 coats, but bold colours are 4 + which is shocking.
 Great colour range, but the paint is well overpriced for what you get.